SwiftTuition/cos110-assignment3-stubs/GETTING_STARTED.md

 - **[assignment_specs.md](assignment_specs.md)** - Complete assignment requirements and UML diagrams
 - **[figure_descriptions.md](figure_descriptions.md)** - Detailed descriptions of all UML figures

+## ⚠️ CRITICAL WARNING: About main.cpp

+> **The included main.cpp is "Swift Tuition's Stubbed Main" - a BASIC DEMONSTRATION ONLY!**

+**This is NOT the same main.cpp used in the actual FitchFork submission.**

+**❌ DO NOT SUBMIT THIS MAIN TO FITCHFORK ❌**

+The stubbed main.cpp has already been uploaded to FitchFork during testing.
+Submitting it may be flagged as a duplicate.

+**✅ YOU MUST CREATE YOUR OWN COMPREHENSIVE main.cpp ✅**

+The included main demonstrates:
+- Basic syntax and usage patterns
+- How to include headers correctly
+- Simple examples of each class

+**You must write your own test suite that thoroughly tests ALL functionality!**

 ## Quick Start Options

 ### Option 1: GitHub Codespace (Recommended)